-Print the size appropriate for your sign your family name and established year.
+Print the size appropriate for your home established signs’ year

-Create a fancy monogram of the first letter of the family last name.
+Create a fancy monogram of the first letter of the family’s last name.

 I like to sandwich the newspaper between the printout and the wood.
 Then I trace out the outline of the letters and image.

-The wood is uneven and paint will bleed.
-I like to use modge podge or elmers glue in a pinch.
+If the wood is uneven, the paint will bleed.
+I like to use Mod podge or Elmer’s glue in a pinch.
 I just take a q-tip and smear it along the edge of the letter.

 Get creative with the layout on the wood sign!